 - Tag attribute

 There are two scenarios where you may want to show different versions of the same placement to customers on your page.

 - To control which offers show on the placement.
 For example:

-You have a list of event IDs with a different blocklist of verticals or brands to the standard experience.
+You have a list of event IDs with a different blocklist of verticals or advertisers to the standard experience.

 You have a custom audience list of customers who should see only internal offers.

 Major categories have different vertical allow/block rules.

 - To test different UX variations of your placement for specific customer groups.

 To configure, create multiple page variants and associate each with a different placement and audience.
 This ensures placements within the variant only show to visitors who match your desired targeting conditions.

 We recommend only using targeting in this way when you allow Rokt to optimize the traffic distribution for the page variant.
 This allows Rokt to maximize the possible value per transaction on the page, while also respecting your targeting rules.
 It also ensures that we always show a Rokt placement to eligible visitors.

 Restriction for variants with custom weighting